Matthew Robert Blake

 Matthew Robert Blake (January 8, 1876 – November 21, 1937) was a Canadian politician and soldier.

+Early life

+Matthew Robert Blake was born on January 8, 1876, in Ashfield, Ontario, Canada.
+He attended public schools in Belfast and Goderich District Collegiate Institute.
+He graduated from Trinity College.
+He then studied medicine and surgery at Rotunda Hospital in Dublin, University College London and King's College London.

+Career

-Blake was born in Ashfield, Ontario, Canada.
-He was elected as a Member of the Unionist Party in the 1917 election.
+Blake practiced medicine in Fort Frances before moving to Winnipeg.
+Blake was elected as a member of the Unionist Party in the 1917 election.
 He was defeated in the 1921 election as a candidate for the historical Conservative Party then defeated again in 1925 and in 1930 in the riding of Winnipeg North.
-He was also a captain in the 106th Winnipeg Light Infantry Regiment as a medical officer.